ossf/scorecard/CONTRIBUTING.md

 ## Permission for GitHub personal access tokens

-For public repos, classic personal access tokens do not need any scopes.
+For public repos, classic personal access tokens need the following scopes:

+- `public_repo` - Read/write access to public repositories.
+Needed for branch protection

 ## Where the CI Tests are configured